home2home-ae/ab-lab/README.md

 - [ ] Add enable / disable treatment overrides (right now it's by default enabled)
 - [ ] Add metrics and fatals to check if and when users are crashing.
-- [ ] Right now there is no regionalization, we can add regionalization.
+- [ ] Right now there is no regionalization, we can add regionalization..
 - [ ] Move Frontend to Vue JS instead of Blade (Although I love both..)

 ### Deployment Plan